insipiens/moes-HY368/README.md

 There is a low battery alert which is triggered by voltage drops below this.

-For those wanting to use rechargable batteries this is a problem as NiMH batteries with a nominal voltage of 1.2v typically have an actual voltage of 1.5v after a full recharge.
+NiMH batteries with a nominal voltage of 1.2v typically have an actual voltage of 1.5v after a full recharge.
 This quickly drops to close to 1.2v causing low battery alerts.
-Quite often this is shown by receiving multiple low battery alerts - the cause is a voltage drop during operation of the motor.
+Quite often this is shown by receiving multiple low battery alerts as there is an intermittent voltage drop during operation [of the motor].

 This is my solution - using a cheap buck voltage converter.
 Works well on the HY368 from Moes due to a space beneath the battery compartment capable of hiding a small converter.